microchip-pic-avr-examples/avr64du32-keypad-mplab-mcc/README.md

 ### USB Detection

 On Power-on-Reset (POR), the system initializes the peripherals and sets the application state to `APPLICATION_USB_NOT_INIT`.
-The program polls the Analog Comparator (AC) and monitors the voltage on VBUS through a voltage divider on the Curiosity Nano.
-When VBUS is detected, the USB initialization sequence is triggered.
+The program polls the Analog Comparator (AC) and monitors the voltage on V<sub>BUS</sub> through a voltage divider on the Curiosity Nano.
+When V<sub>BUS</sub> is detected, the USB initialization sequence is triggered.

 ### USB Initialization

-Once VBUS is detected, the Nano can start the USB transceiver by calling the function `USB_Start`.
-If it is successful, the application transitions into the `APPLICATION_USB_INIT` state.
-If this fails `USB_INIT_RETRIES` times, the application moves to the `APPLICATION_USB_ERROR` state and remains there until the cable is unplugged.
+Once V<sub>BUS</sub> is detected, the Nano can start the USB transceiver by calling the function `USB_Start`.
+If successful, the application transitions into the `APPLICATION_USB_INIT` state.
+If this fails `USB_INIT_RETRIES` times, the application moves to the `APPLICATION_USB_ERROR` state until the cable is unplugged.

 ### USB Polling and Management

 In the `APPLICATION_USB_INIT` state, events from the USB host are handled by calling the function `USBDevice_Handle`.
-If data is to be sent from the MCU to the Host, the function `USB_HIDKeyboardReportInSend` is used to queue a data report.
+If data is to be sent from the MCU to the Host, the function `USB_HIDKeyboardReportInSend` queues a data report.

 ### Key Handling

 A simple state machine is called every 5 ms to handle key presses in this application.
-The 5 ms delay is used to debounce the SW0 input.
+The 5 ms delay debounces the SW0 input.

 - On POR, the state machine starts in the `NOT_PRESSED` state.
 Every 5 ms, the buttons are polled to see if they are pressed.
 If a button is pressed, key down event(s) are loaded into a report and queued for send.
 The key press state machine advances to the `PRESSED` state.